 If for some reason you do not eat all the foods, you will be offered an individual menu.
 The hospital also houses a cafeteria with a large assortment of hot and cold drinks, snacks and desserts.

 Standard rooms include:

-During the inpatient program, an accompanying person may stay with you in your room or at a hotel of your choice.
+Your accompanying person may stay with you in your patient room or at the hotel of your choice during the inpatient program.

-During the outpatient program, you may stay at the hotel of your choice.
-Our managers will help you choose the most suitable option.
+You may stay at the hotel of your choice during the outpatient program.
+Our managers will support you for selecting the best option.

 About the city

 Munich is the capital of the federal state of Bavaria and one of the most famous cities in Germany.
 Munich annually attracts thousands of tourists from all over the world, as the city is home to a huge number of architectural monuments, museums, theaters, galleries, brand shops, restaurants and other interesting places for a pleasant pastime.
 One of the most lavish celebrations of the annual German beer festival Oktoberfest takes place here in autumn.
 The city is also an important industrial center of the country, home to the headquarters of major international companies, including Siemens and BMW.

 Traditionally, the best place to start exploring the city is the central Marienplatz Square.
 On the territory of the square, one can find the Mary's Column dedicated to the Virgin Mary, as well as the Old and New City Halls.
 The Old City Hall is one of the oldest buildings in the city.
 At the moment, the building houses the Toy Museum.
 The New City Hall houses the city council and is open to the public.
 The visitors of the city should definitely climb to the top of the 85-meter tower of the New City Hall to enjoy a beautiful panoramic view of the entire city.